Differentiation in marketing or how to increase price 3,125%

 Differentiation in marketing is how you set yourself apart in the market.
 You differentiate so that your customers see you as different from the competition: you may sell the same thing but you are different.
 That differentiation helps you set your price and gives you power in the market.

 The key to differentiation is to tell a better story.
 The story creates context and clarifies for people why whatever you are selling matters to them.
 Your customers will perceive identical products with different stories, differently.
 The story, in fact, is more important in differentiation, than the product itself.

 Economists will tell you that price depends on the balance of supply and demand.
 If there is more demand for a product than there is supply, the price increases.

-The increase is the impact of more people bidding on fewer items, if you are selling widgets, you have two of them, and three people want them, you raise the price until one of them is no longer interested.
+The increase is the impact of more people bidding on fewer items.
+For example, if you are selling two widgets, and three people want them, you raise the price until one of them is no longer interested.

 An increase in supply drives the price down.
-If you have 4 widgets and three interested people, you practically have to give them away if you want to sell all four.
+If you have four widgets and three interested people, you practically have to give them away if you want to sell all four.

 The theory may sound, obvious, esoteric, or both.
 You may even wonder what this has to do with pricing whatever you are selling.

 Here is the thing: it has everything to do with pricing whatever you are selling.
 If you want to set your price and sell whatever you do for more than what it costs you, you must find a way to differentiate so that there is a lot of demand and limited supply.

 Ikea prices their Hederlig wine glass, their red wine style, at $1.99.